grenaud/grenaud.github.io/_posts/2024-01-11-USA-UK-spelling.markdown

 # Methodology: Google Trends

-Using [https://trends.google.com/trends/ Google Trends], a fantastic resource for checking who searches for what, I sought to see which countries favor UK spelling over US spelling.
+Using [Google Trends](https://trends.google.com/trends/), a fantastic resource for checking who searches for what, I sought to see which countries favor UK spelling over US spelling.
 I focused on the last 5 years.

 # The Results